OzgurSinci/OzgurSinci.github.io/README.md

-This repo houses the files for [https://ozgursinci.github.io](my personal website).
+This repo houses the files for (my personal website)[https://ozgursinci.github.io].